Off-Diagonal Ramsey Multiplicity: Introduction

 It is interesting to observe differences between the tight examples for Theorems~\ref{th:K3,C5} and~\ref{th:D,M}.
 To prove the upper bound $c_\lambda(K_3,C_5)\leq 3/34$, we use two different constructions of colourings to cover different ranges of $\lambda$.
 In contrast, there is a single colouring which proves $c_\lambda(D,M)\leq 1/36$ for all $\lambda\in[0,2]$ simultaneously; see Section~\ref{sec:applications} for details.

-In Section~\ref{sec:limits}, we translate the key definitions in this paper into the language of graph limits and build up a few preliminary observations.
+In Section~\ref{sec:limits}, we translate the key definitions in this paper into the language of graph limits and establish a few preliminary observations.
 In Section~\ref{sec:dual}, we obtain an equivalent ``dual formulation'' of the problem of computing $c(H_1,H_2)$ based on finding certificates in the form of two graph limit objects representing red/blue colourings of $E(K_n)$ for large $n$ with certain special properties; see Theorem~\ref{th:dual}.
 In Section~\ref{sec:applications}, we use this dual formulation to prove Theorems~\ref{th:c(H,H)=c(H)} and~\ref{th:Sidorenko} as well as all of the upper bounds in Theorems~\ref{th:C5,B}--\ref{th:D,M}.
 In Section~\ref{sec:flags}, we use flag algebras to prove the lower bounds in Theorems~\ref{th:C5,B}--\ref{th:D,M}.
-Some of the calculations needed to verify these proofs will be included in an ancillary file with a later arxiv preprint of the paper.
+Some of the calculations needed to verify these proofs are included in appendices in an ancillary file for arXiv preprint of the paper: \url{https://arxiv.org/src/2306.17388/anc/offDiagonalAppendices.pdf}.
 We conclude the paper in Section~\ref{sec:concl} by discussing several open problems.